Fooling the Textual Fooler via Randomizing Latent Representations: Background

-To defend against textual adversarial attacks, several defenses~\citep{wang-etal-2022-measure} have been developed.
-The goal of an adversarial defense is to improve the robustness of the victim model; that is to achieve good performance on both clean and adversarial examples.
-Existing adversarial defenses can be divided into two categories: certified~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK,jia-etal-2019-certified} and empirical~\citep{zhu2020freelb,abs-2010-02329INFOBERT, Dong2021TowardsRA-ASCC,Li2020TextATAT,zhou-etal-2021-defense,Miyato2016AdversarialTM}.
 First introduced in~\citet{Goodfellow2014ExplainingAH}, adversarial training is the most often studied empirical defense method.
 It provides additional regularization to the model and improves the model's robustness when training it with adversarial samples.
-Several subsequent works study adversarial training for NLP tasks with adversarial examples created on the input space~\citep{ren-etal-2019-generating,li-etal-2020-bert-attack, Jin_Jin_Zhou_Szolovits_2020}.
-Some adversarial training works improve the model's robustness by introducing adversarial perturbations in the embedding space \citep{zhu2020freelb}, or by incorporating inductive bias to prevent the model from learning spurious correlations \citep{abs-2010-02329INFOBERT, Madry2017TowardsDL}.
-These methods effectively improve the model's robustness without significant compromise to its clean accuracy.
+Several subsequent works study adversarial training for NLP tasks with adversarial examples created on the input space~\citep{ren-etal-2019-generating,li-etal-2020-bert-attack, Jin_Jin_Zhou_Szolovits_2020}. \iclr{Some adversarial training works improve the model's robustness by introducing adversarial perturbations in the embedding space \citep{zhu2020freelb}, or by incorporating inductive bias to prevent the model from learning spurious correlations \citep{abs-2010-02329INFOBERT, Madry2017TowardsDL}, as well as methods that increase diversity of ensembled models, leading to globally better robustness \citep{Pang2019ImprovingAR}.
+These methods effectively improve the model's robustness without significant compromise to its clean accuracy.}